-What is RCS messaging, and how can it improve the customer experience?
+What is RCS messaging, and how can it improve CX?

-Rich communication service (RCS) messaging is changing the game for texting.
-With advanced features like suggested replies and rich media, RCS messaging presents many opportunities for sales and support teams to connect with customers.
+Rich communication services (RCS) messaging is changing the texting game.
+Offering advanced features like suggested replies and rich media, RCS presents many opportunities for support teams to connect with customers.

 Published August 3, 2021